 Affected facilities.
 Facilities are subject to these requirements if they are required by OSHA to prepare and maintain a MSDS for a hazardous chemical and have such a chemical in amounts above the threshold levels at the facility.

 Thresholds.
-The Administrator has established thresholds, under which these reports are unnecessary.
+The administrator has established thresholds under which these reports are unnecessary.
 The thresholds depend on whether the chemical is an EHS or hazardous chemical.

-EHSs.
+Extremely Hazardous Substances.
 Facility owners or operators are subject to these requirements if an EHS is present at any one point in time at or in excess of 500 pounds or the chemical’s TPQ, whichever is lower.